open-telemetry/opentelemetry-specification/specification/data-semantic-conventions.md

 Implementations MUST set status if the HTTP communication failed or an HTTP error status code is returned (e.g. above 3xx).

-In the case of a HTTP redirect, request should normally be considered successful, unless the client aborts following redirects due to hitting some limit (redirect loop).
+In the case of an HTTP redirect, the request should normally be considered successful, unless the client aborts following redirects due to hitting some limit (redirect loop).
 If following a (chain of) redirect(s) successfully, the Status should be set according to the result of the final HTTP request.